redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 ~/redwood-app$ yarn rw dev --fwd="--port=1234 --open=false"
 ```

-You may need to access your dev application from a different host.
+You may need to access your dev application from a different host, like your mobile device.
 To resolve the “Invalid Host Header” message, run the following:
 ```bash
 ~/redwood-app$ yarn rw dev --fwd="--disable-host-check"
 ```